 Today is Yom Kippur, the Jewish holiday, also known as the day of atonement.
 That means this is our time to repent and ask God for forgiveness of our sins.
-I thought this was a perfect opportunity to write about forgiveness, since it is something in divorce that in my opinion virtually does not exist.
-The bottom line: Ex’s co-parent, they move on in life, they even find love again.
-But do divorced men and women ever really forgive their ex?
-Sadly, not often.
-This post is about why you should forgive your ex.
+I thought this was a perfect opportunity to write about why you should forgive your ex, since it is something in divorce that in my opinion so rarely exists.

 Let me set this up by validating how a divorced person might feel.
 Maybe your spouse left you for another women or man.
 You burn with anger and you feel an injustice like never before.
 Why is he or she allowed to end up happy while you are alone?
 It’s not fair!!!

 Or, here is what I hear from lots of divorced men, “she kicked me out and then took my kids and now I have to pay her every month and I see my kids two nights every other weekend.”

 Another scenario is that there could possibly have been mental or physical abuse or cheating.
 How on earth do you forgive that??!!

 I’m not saying it’s easy to forgive your ex, but I want readers to CONSIDER the following 3 reasons why you should, and the benefits forgiveness offers YOU.

 Every single thing you do in life, every action, every word you speak, every facial expression, every action is being watched by your children, who are eventually going to (if they don’t already) emulate millions of things you and your ex do.

 Don’t you want them to learn forgiveness?
 Don’t they deserve to know the power of forgiveness?
 How it can change their lives?
 If your children mean the world to you (which is one of the only blanket statements I feel I can make when I write) then forgive your ex solely for your kids’ benefit.